 “St Praxed’s ever was the church for peace”, Robert Browning wrote in his poem, The Bishop Orders his Tomb at St Praxed’s Church, one of his superb dramatic monologues.
 There is not actually any bishop buried in the Basilica di Santa Prassede, but Browning’s Bishop, who is “dying by degrees’, admits on his deathbed to illegitimate children and to having committed all of the seven deadly sins.
 However, he insists that he needs a grand marble tomb in the church when he dies.

-Next we visit the Casa di Pirandello, studio of Sicilian author Luigi Pirandello.
+Next we visit the studio of Sicilian author Luigi Pirandello.
 Pirandello, originally from Agrigento, spent many years in Rome.
 A playwright, novelist and short-story writer, he was awarded the Nobel Prize for Literature in 1934.
 His plays are considered forerunners to the ‘theatre of the absurd’.

 At midday we shall walk the short distance to Pasticceria Dagnino, Rome’s home of Sicilian delicacies.
 Lunchtime is at leisure, and you may wish to select from Dagnino’s variety of Sicilian dishes.
 We suggest you save room to sample one of Dagnino’s famous pastries – perhaps the kind that Pirandello would have enjoyed in his homeland!

 Nathaniel Hawthorne lived in Rome for three years and grew his luxurious moustache while there.
 His rather strange novel The Marble Faun is set in Rome.
 Hawthorne was enraptured by the Praxitelean Faun in the Capitoline Museum: “This race of fauns was the most delightful of all that antiquity imagined”, he wrote.
-We will see the famous faun, and also the statue of Marcus Aurelius outside the museum of which Henry James said, “it commands the sympathies somehow more than any work of art I know”, and the famed Dying Gladiator which diarist John Evelyn and novelist Fanny Trollope both loved.
+We will see the famous faun, and also the statue of Marcus Aurelius outside the museum, of which Henry James said, “it commands the sympathies somehow more than any work of art I know”.
+We also see the famed Dying Gladiator which diarist John Evelyn and novelist Fanny Trollope both loved.
 (Overnight Rome) B

 Day 4: Thursday 28 September, Rome